 Evil Chancellor: Dong Zhuo executes ministers at the slightest suspicion, rapes imperial concubines at will, and enforces his self-appointed rule as Chancellor with a Xiliang army apparently just as bad as he is.

-Most of Cao Cao's rivals consider him to be this, although aside from murdering the Imperial Consort and treating the Emperor like a pawn, his rule as Chancellor was actually fairly beneficial to the realm.
+Most of Cao Cao's rivals consider him to be this, although aside from murdering the Imperial Consortnote in retaliation for her perceived role in an assassination attempt on his life and treating the Emperor like a pawn, his rule as Chancellor was actually fairly beneficial to the realm.

-Evil Laugh: Sima Yi is prone to incredibly creepy, wheezing laughter.
+Evil Laugh: Sima Yi is prone to an incredibly creepy, wheezing laughter.

-Fake Defector: Huang Gai used this ploy to get Cao Cao to let down his guard before the Battle of Chibi.
+Fake Defector: Huang Gai used this ploy to get Cao Cao to let down his guard before the Battle of Chibi, as per the novel.

-The Farmer And The Viper: With Lu Bu as the viper and his string of masters, culminating in Liu Bei, as the farmers.
-Interestingly, Liu Bei gets accused of this by quite a few people as well.
+The Farmer And The Viper: With Lu Bu as the viper and his string of masters culminating in Liu Bei as the farmers.
+Interestingly enough, Liu Bei gets accused of this by quite a few people as well in the years after.

 Fatal Flaw: In the blink-and-you'll-miss-it sense, but Zhuge Liang was not much of a people person when he was younger.
 Where Xu Shu would patiently explain his actions to skeptics, and Pang Tong would go drinking with Guan Yu and Zhang Fei to cement his position as "one of the bros", Zhuge Liang preferred to use his intelligence to wow critics into submission.
 Unfortunately, this made people more resentful and suspicious of him in the long run, with Guan Yu and Zhang Fei never fully trusting him and eventually infecting Liu Bei with this mentality, leading to disaster after Liu Bei refused to listen to Zhuge Liang and marched on Wu.

 Heads I Win, Tails You Lose: When Zhao Yun and Zhang Fei were arguing who would attack Guiyang, Zhuge Liang suggested that they draw slips to choose.
-The impulsive Zhang Fei grabbed his slip first to find that it said "stay," so Zhuge Liang promptly declared Zhao Yun the winner... even though Zhao Yun's slip also said "stay."
-When Zhao Yun privately voiced his concern of favoritism, Zhuge Liang pointed out that the trick only showed that Zhang Fei was too brash for the task.
+The impulsive Zhang Fei grabbed his slip first to find that it said "stay", so Zhuge Liang promptly declared Zhao Yun the winner... even though Zhao Yun's slip also said "stay."
+When Zhao Yun privately voiced his concern of favoritism despite being the beneficiary, Zhuge Liang pointed out that the trick only simply revealed Zhang Fei as too impulsive and brash for the task in the first place.

 Heroic Sacrifice: Liu Bei's morals prevent him from conquering Xichuan from its inept ruler, Liu Zhang.
 Pang Tong solves this problem by provoking Liu Zhang into setting an ambush and knowingly walking into it, so Liu Bei could use his death as an excuse to attack.
 Also doubles as one heck of a tear jerker